•

 ABOUT THE AUTHOR

 THERESA SYLVESTER is a Zambian writer based in Western Australia.
-She is a Tin House scholar.
-She is also an alumna of Faber Writing Academy, as well as Stuyvesant Writing workshop where she studied under Nicole Dennis-Benn.
-Her stories have been published by Shenandoah, Black Warrior Review, Midnight & Indigo and in Rockingham Writer’s Center Anthology.
-In 2022, her short story Fracas Street won the Quarterly West Prose Contest, and her other story, Blank Speech Bubbles won the Black Fox Writing Contest.
-She has been longlisted for the Queen Mary Wasafiri New Writing Prize, The Kalemba Short Story Prize, and been a finalist for a Writing Fellowship at A Public Space.
+She is a Tin House Scholar.
+She is also an alumna of Faber Writing Academy and Stuyvesant Writing Workshop where she studied under Nicole Dennis-Benn.
+Her stories have been published by Shenandoah, Quarterly West, Black Warrior Review, Midnight & Indigo and elsewhere.

 *Image by Alex Frood on iStock